Chicago/dev.cityofchicago.org/_posts/2019-12-17-divvy-datasets-revived.md

 2. The new Divvy feed does not include the value used for the Address column in Divvy Bicycle Stations.
 That column is now blank and will be removed in early 2020. **Please make any necessary changes to processes that use this dataset.**

-As anticipated, there is a permanent gap in the Divvy Bicycle Stations - Historicalhttps://data.cityofchicago.org/d/eq45-8inv data between 7/7/2019 and 12/9/2019.
+As anticipated, there is a permanent gap in the [Divvy Bicycle Stations - Historical](https://data.cityofchicago.org/d/eq45-8inv) data between 7/7/2019 and 12/9/2019.
 As with the Divvy Bicycle Stations dataset, the Address column is blank for records after this gap.
 However, we are keeping the column in the dataset to preserve previous values.

+**Update 2/11/2020:** We have removed the Address column, as described above.